danletson/dan-n-wonja/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-background_image: '/assets/botanical-center-outside.png'
+background_image: '/assets/botanical-center-inside.jpg'
 permalink: '/'
 order: 1
 title: Home
 ---

-## Sunday, September 2nd, 2018
-## Roger Williams Botanical Center, Providence, Rhode Island
+## Come celebrate!
+We're getting married, and we couldn't be more excited.
+It's all happening September 2nd, 2018, in Providence, Rhode Island.
+Everything you need to know should be on the [about page](/about/), and you can [RSVP here](https://goo.gl/forms/2lT99z1wkBAaldvD3).
+We hope you can join us!
+<br><br>
+&mdash; Daniel John Myers Letson and Wonja May Motoko Fairbrother